dalealleshouse/zero-to-devops/README.md

 Viewing the logs of the java consumer reveals that it unable to connect to the queue.
 Each pod has an IP address that is reachable inside the K8S cluster.
-One could simply determine the IP address of the queue and update the ruby producer.
+One could simply determine the IP address of the queue and update the java consumer.
 However, the address is ephemeral.
 If the pod dies and is regenerated the IP address will change.
 K8S services provide a durable endpoint for pods.
 The command below creates a *Cluster IP* service and exposes ports for the queue pod.